Merkel says won't force Greece out of euro

-BERLIN, Feb 23 German prosecutors said on Thursday that a 26-year-old German man suspected of preparing an act of violent subversion against the state had been detained.

-BERLIN Feb 7 German Chancellor Angela Merkel said on Tuesday she did not want to see Greece being forced out of the euro, warning that this would have "unforeseeable consequences".
+BERLIN German Chancellor Angela Merkel said on Tuesday she did not want to see Greece being forced out of the euro, warning that this would have "unforeseeable consequences."

 "I will have no part in forcing Greece out of the euro," she said in response to a question from a Greek student at a meeting with young people in a Berlin museum.